 Programs and Initiatives

-s+s No DWI Free Cab Ride Program.
+No DWI Free Holiday Rides Program.
 After each and every holiday we are contacted by people who’ve been injured as the result of a drunk driver.
 We believe that a car accident is no longer an accident when alcohol is involved.
 Since it’s well documented that the rate of drunk driving incidents increases dramatically on holidays, we’ve decided to do our part in preventing drivers getting behind the wheel.
 Read more…

 Organizations We Support